Using Outlook for iOS and Android in the Government Community Cloud

 This article covers how to:

-Enable Outlook for iOS and Android for new Office 365 GCC customers.
+Enable Outlook for iOS and Android for new Office 365 GCC Moderate customers.

-Enabling Outlook for iOS and Android for Office 365 GCC customers
+Enabling Outlook for iOS and Android for Office 365 GCC High and Department of Defense customers

-The instructions to enable Outlook for iOS and Android for Office 365 GCC customers depends on your existing deployment.
-There are:
+Enabling Outlook for iOS and Android for Office 365 GCC Moderate customers

 1. Unblock Outlook for iOS and Android